The Lord Mayor of Manchester Councillor June Hitchen tells us about We Love MCR Charity and her experience of Bee in the City.

 The charity wants to celebrate Manchester’s uniqueness, multi-cultural neighbourhoods and youthful energy.
 Manchester is a diverse city and the charity recognises the importance of building strong relationships in and across these diverse communities.
 The city has a long history of people coming together and we know the need for such activity is even more critical as the city continues to change and grow.

 The charity has recently provided funding to Now-Forever Heritage in Wythenshawe, a community group promoting the area’s heritage, and Reach out to the Community in Chorlton which helps those who find themselves homeless or in food poverty.
-If your community would like to apply for a grant you can find all the details here.

 Tell us about your experience of Bee in the City.
 Do you have any favourite moments from the trail?